 Do you have multiple missing teeth in a row?
 Maybe you have whole arches of missing teeth.
 Dr. Keith Boenning and Dr. Nathan Dancykier offer dentures in Towson, MD, for patients with missing teeth.
 Full and partial dentures are dental restorations that are used to replace lost or missing teeth with natural-looking prosthetics.
 Dentures can be removable or secured by implants.
 We often recommend implant-secured dentures, especially for patients with a full arch of missing teeth.
 Dental implants restore the bite function of patients who have missing teeth and feel like a natural restoration.

 Benefits of Receiving Dentures

 Full dentures are for patients missing a whole arch of teeth.
-It is made of up false teeth that are fused to a base made of acrylic.
+It is made up of false teeth that are fused to a base made of acrylic.
 The acrylic base is designed to blend in naturally with your gums.
 Your denture will remain in place by way of suction or adhesive.
-Full dentures must be removed for at least 7-8 hours a day to allow the gums to rest.
+Full dentures must be removed for at least 7-8 hours daily to allow the gums to rest.
 Most patients choose to do this at night while sleeping.